======================================================================

 Compounds containing platinum, such as cisplatin, oxaliplatin and

-carboplatin, are applied in chemotherapy against certain types of
+carboplatin, are applied in chemotherapy as treatment for certain

 Physical